DSSAT v4.8.5

 Chapters in Part 1 review advances in modelling individual components of agricultural systems, such as plant responses to environmental conditions, crop growth stage prediction, nutrient and water cycling as well as pest/disease dynamics.
 Building on topics previously discussed in Part 1, Part 2 addresses the challenges of combining modular sub-systems into whole farm system, landscape and regional models.
 Chapters cover topics such as integration of rotations and livestock, as well as landscape models such as agroecological zone (AEZ) models.
 Chapters also review the performance of specific models such as APSIM and DSSAT and the challenges of developing decision support systems (DSS) linked with such models.
 The final part of the book reviews wider issues in improving model reliability such as data sharing and the supply of real-time data, as well as crop model inter-comparison.

-The CCAFS Regional Agricultural Forecasting Toolbox (CRAFT) is a software platform designed for yield forecasting at spatial resolutions of either 5 or 30 arc-minutes using an ensemble modeling approach.
-Currently the DSSAT, APSIM, and SARRA-H crop simulation models have been implemented for nine important food and feed crops using the AgMIP IT tools.
-CRAFT was an initiative of CCAFS and was developed in partnership with the Asia Risk Center, Washington State University, and the University of Florida.
+The CCAFS Regional Agricultural Forecasting Toolbox (CRAFT) is a software platform designed for yield forecasting at 5 or 30 arc-minutes spatial resolutions using an ensemble modeling approach.
+Twenty-three important food and feed crops have been implemented using the DSSAT Cropping System Model as the main crop model engine.

 Researchers increasingly seek to integrate results from multiple experiments.
 The ICASA V2.0 standards allow flexible description of field experiments.
 Major categories of data are management, soil, weather and crop responses.
 The standards may be implemented in diverse digital formats.
 Planned improvements emphasize data quality and appropriate usage.